arkachego/instasearch-ai/README.md

 # InstaSearch AI

-This Next.js module is the deliverable for the assignment provided by Instinctive Studio for the Full Stack MERN Developer role.
+This Next.js module is the deliverable of the assignment provided by Instinctive Studio for the Full Stack MERN Developer role.

 ### Configuration Steps